STEllAR-GROUP/hpx/docs/sphinx/manual/migration_guide.rst

 MPI_Exscan
 ----------

-The following code broadcasts data from one process to all other processes.
+The following code computes the exclusive scan (partial reductions) of data on a collection of processes.

 |mpi| code: